• About

 How to Make White Chicken Chili

-1. Soften the onions and jalapeño peppers in a large pot or Dutch oven.
-Once softened, add the minced garlic until fragrant.
+1. Soften the Onions and Jalapeños: Heat a little bit of olive oil in a large pot or Dutch oven set over medium-high heat.
+Once hot, add the diced onion and jalapeños and cook until softened, then add the minced garlic.
+Cook until fragrant.

-2. Add the green chiles, cumin, chili powder (not cayenne pepper), oregano, salt, and black pepper.
-Stir well then add the chicken stock and chicken breasts to the pot.
+2. Add the Seasoning and Broth: Add the canned green chiles, cumin, chili powder (not cayenne pepper), oregano, salt, and black pepper.
+Stir well then add the chicken stock to the pot.

-3. Bring to a boil, then immediately reduce to a simmer and cover.
+3. Cook the Chicken: Add the chicken to the pot and bring to a boil, then immediately reduce to a simmer and cover.
 Cook just until the chicken is cooked through.

-4. Meanwhile, puree one can of white beans in a small food processor and drain and rinse the other can using a fine-mesh strainer.
+4. Puree One Can of Beans: Meanwhile, puree one can of white beans in a small food processor and drain and rinse the other can in a fine-mesh strainer.

-5. Remove the chicken and shred.
+5. Remove and Shred the Chicken.
 Set aside.

-6. Add the frozen corn, white beans, and cream cheese to the pot.
-Simmer gently for about 10-15 minutes before returning the shredded chicken back to the pot.
+5. Add the Corn, Beans, and Cream Cheese: Simmer gently for about 10-15 minutes, then add the shredded chicken to the pot.

-7. Add the fresh lime juice, fresh cilantro, and season with additional salt and pepper, to taste.
+6. Season: Add the fresh lime juice and cilantro, and season with additional salt and black pepper, to taste.

 Ladle filled with white chicken chili.